 For the pikes must be together by the rising of the moon"

-A 1957 Anthology Film by John Ford.
-Ford once again returned to his beloved Ireland to make this quaint little film.
-Featuring no Hollywood stars (except Tyrone Power as the film's host), this picture was filmed entirely in Ireland and featured exclusively Irish actors - including players from Dublin's famed Abbey Theatre, the national theatre company.
-The film tells three stories each based of the work of a notable Irish literary figure.
+A 1957 Anthology Film by John Ford, who once again returned to his beloved Ireland to make this quaint little film.
+Featuring no Hollywood stars (except for Tyrone Power as the film's host), this picture was filmed entirely in Ireland and featured exclusively Irish actors — including players from Dublin's famed Abbey Theatre, the national theatre company.
+The film tells three stories, each based on the work of a notable Irish literary figure.

 The stories are: